qmk/qmk_firmware/keyboards/ai03/equinox/keymaps/via/readme.md

 # The via keymap for equinox

-The basic keymap with full support for Via configurator
+The basic keymap with full support for VIA Configurator